-If an evaluation team determines that a student needs special education and related services:
+If an evaluation team determines that a student qualifies for needs special education and related services:

-a.
-The district of residence shall offer to make FAPE available upon enrollment in a district public school.
-The district of residence must develop an IEP for the student who is parentally placed in private school unless the parent makes clear

-- an intent not to consider public school enrollment.
+- a.
+When a student is determined to be eligible for special education and related services, the LEA in which the student resides must develop an IEP that outlines FAPE for the student so that the parent can make an informed decision regarding enrollment in the public school district or remaining enrolled in the private school.
+This LEA may not require that the student enroll in the public school before an offer of FAPE is made. - 1.
+If a parent is unsure of their intention to accept an offer of FAPE and enroll the student in public school or remain enrolled in the private school, the LEA of residence is required to develop an IEP that offers the student FAPE, to be implemented upon the student's enrollment in the LEA.
+The district has no obligation to implement the IEP unless the student enrolls in the public school. - 2.
+If a parent makes clear their intention to keep their child in the private school, the LEA of residence is not required to develop an IEP that offers the student FAPE. - a. district of residence shall offer to make FAPE available upon enrollment in . a district public school.
+The district of residence must develop an IEP for the student who is parentally placed in private school unless the parent makes clear an intent not to consider public school enrollment.
 The district has no obligation to implement that IEP unless the student enrolls in the public school. - b.
-If the parent chooses not to enroll the student in the district of residence and designated funds are available in the district in which the private school is located, a meeting will be held to develop a Services Plan (SP).
-The meeting will include a representative of the private school to develop a SP.
-The SP is developed by the same members that would constitute the IEP team. - c.
-Any services the district provides to a private school student shall be in accordance with an SP. - 3.
-Service Plan (SP) Development
+If the parent chooses not to enroll the student in the district LEA of residence and designated funds are available in the district LEA in which the private school is located, a meeting will be held to develop a Services Plan (SP).
+The meeting will include a representative of the private school to develop a Services Plan SP.
+The Services Plan SP is developed by the same members that would constitute an the IEP team. - c.
+Any services the district LEA provides to a private school student shall be in accordance with the student's Services Plan an SP.

+3. Services Plan (SP) Development

-The SP shall describe the specific special education and related services that will be provided to the student in light of the determinations that have been made by the district.
-To the extent appropriate, the district shall initiate and conduct meetings to develop, review, and revise SPs in accordance with the following requirements:
+The Services Plan SP-shall describe the specific special education and related services that will be provided to the student in light of the determinations that have been made by the district LEA.
+There is no individual right to special education and related services.
+To the extent appropriate, the district LEA shall initiate and conduct meetings to develop, review, and revise Services Plans SPs in accordance with the following requirements: